Should You Belong to an Industry Organization?

-Membership is an acknowledgement of your professionalism.
+Membership is an acknowledgment of your professionalism.
 Some clients may not care that you have an acronym after your name, but professional membership enhances your overall brand and helps to set you apart from others who are less qualified.

-By being a member you are supporting an organization that represents your profession to other organizations and government bodies, and that supports professional training, education and standards.
+By being a member you are supporting an organization that represents your profession to other organizations and government bodies, and that supports professional training, education, and standards.
 Many organizations conduct or fund research that furthers professional knowledge and practice.
-The industry, your profession and your practice benefit from the work they do.
+The industry, your profession, and your practice benefit from the work they do.

-Industry organizations compile, compose and distribute loads of important and valuable information concerning the industry, the profession, practice and products that would take you hours or days to gather on your own.
-They develop and make available training and professional development sessions, workshops, roundtables and other events to keep you up-to-date on the latest trends, technologies, business practices, standards, regulations, market opportunities, and other developments you need to know about to stay current and competitive.
+Industry organizations compile, compose, and distribute loads of important and valuable information concerning the industry, the profession, practice, and products that would take you hours or days to gather on your own.
+They develop and make available training and professional development sessions, workshops, round tables, and other events to keep you up-to-date on the latest trends, technologies, business practices, standards, regulations, market opportunities, and other developments you need to know about to stay current and competitive.

-Depending on your circumstances, you may benefit from the products, services and discounts many organizations offer.
+Depending on your circumstances, you may benefit from the products, services, and discounts many organizations offer.
 Some members have gained valuable skills and experience through participating in leadership positions that they have applied to their businesses as well.
 Others simply welcome the chance to gather periodically with friends and colleagues to share and celebrate the work that they do.